nooku/guides.nooku.org/request-response/JSON-Response-Documents.md

 # RESTful JSON API

 As always, Nooku gives you a lot out of the box.
 That includes JSON API (http://jsonapi.org) inspired json documents for all of your data.
-If you build a view in a Nooku powered component it will have a json version automatically, just tell the application that you want **format=json**.
+If you build a view in a Nooku powered component it will have a json version almost automatically.

 > As the specification matures we'll make more changes to achieve 100% compatibility.